ixudra/generators/README.md

 ### Admin option

 The package also allows for you to generate a file or resource specifically for the admin backend.
-This can be done by adding the `--isAdmin=true` option to the `generate:resource` or `generate:file` commands.
+This can be done by adding the `--admin` option to the `generate:resource` or `generate:file` commands.
 There are 4 different parameters that can be used to modify the templates for the admin backend:

 | Name                      | key                               | value if printed      |